egioint/starter-hugo-academic/content/_index.md

           description: |2-

               * Analysis, design and optimization of smart and distributed device-centric cellular architectures with emphasis on 5G large-scale multiple-antenna technologies.
               * From 2018 to 2020, teaching assistant for the courses “Wireless Communications” and “Multiple Antenna Communications”, Master of Science in Engineering and Computer Sciences.
-In charge of tutorial and laboratory sessions and examiner of laboratory works.
+In charge of tutorial and lab sessions.
+Examiner of laboratory works.
               * Ph.D. dissertation: ["Cell-Free Massive MIMO: Scalability, Signal Processing and Power Control"](http://www.diva-portal.org/smash/record.jsf?pid=diva2:1448945).
         - title: Researcher
           company: Ericsson Research